maoberlehner/vue-lazy-hydration/README.md

 ![With lazy hydration.](https://res.cloudinary.com/maoberlehner/image/upload/c_scale,f_auto,q_auto,w_600/v1532158513/github/vue-lazy-hydration/lazy-hydration-demo-benchmark)

+## Caveats

+**This plugin will not work as advertised if you're not using it in combination with SSR.** Although it should work with every pre-rendering approach (like [Prerender SPA Plugin](https://github.com/chrisvfritz/prerender-spa-plugin), [Gridsome](https://gridsome.org/), ...)
+I've only tested it with [Nuxt.js](https://nuxtjs.org) so far.

 ## Articles

 - [How to Drastically Reduce Estimated Input Latency and Time to Interactive of SSR Vue.js Applications](https://markus.oberlehner.net/blog/how-to-drastically-reduce-estimated-input-latency-and-time-to-interactive-of-ssr-vue-applications/)

+## Credits

+The code of the current implementation of this package is based on a [similar package created by **Rahul Kadyan**](https://github.com/znck/lazy-hydration).
+Thanks to his code I'm finally able to build a clean solution for what I dreamed of when I created the [abomination](https://markus.oberlehner.net/blog/abomination-a-concept-for-a-static-html-dynamic-javascript-hybrid-application/).

 ## About